Join us for breakfast as Larry Shapero and Kristina Markosova share their insights about the top fifteen employer mistakes that lead to litigation.

 Larry is a frequent speaker on a variety of employment law topics, and, in recent years, has served as a faculty member for human resources seminars and continuing legal education seminars sponsored by The Seminar Group, The Council on Education for Management, The Lorman Group, and the National Business Institute.
 Larry also is a regular speaker in Riddell Williams’ Breakfast Briefing presentations.
-His most recent Breakfast Briefing presentation discussed transgender issues in the workplace.
+His most recent Breakfast Briefing presentation discussed the top fourteen employer mistakes that lead to litigation.

 In addition to his presentations to lawyers and human resources professionals, Larry routinely conducts in-house training courses for managers at all levels, and also for front-line employees.
 Training presentations include topics such as Managing Lawfully, Preventing Workplace Harassment, Conducting Workplace Investigations and other employment-law compliance topics.
 All of Larry’s in-house training programs – and all of the programs presented by his Employment Law Group colleagues – are designed to encourage audience involvement and participation in order to maximize the impact of those programs.

 Larry has repeatedly been recognized as a Washington Super Lawyer® and as a Washington state Best Lawyer®.
 In 2004 he received a Leadership and Service Award from Seattle University in recognition for his pro bono work on behalf of the University’s Access to Justice Institute.
 In 2007, Larry and other members of the Pro Bono Panel of the United States District Court for the Western District of Washington received the District’s Federal Bar Association Pro Bono Service Award for their pro bono representation of individuals in matters pending before the District Court.